'Every member makes you feel welcome' - Dundalk Men's Shed celebrates 10 years in operation

 The Dundalk Men's Shed

-Dundalk Men’s Shed is today celebrating 10 years since they first opened their doors to the public, with shedders in high spirits as Covid-19 restrictions recede.
+Dundalk Men’s Shed this week celebrated 10 years since they first opened their doors to the public, with shedders in high spirits as Covid-19 restrictions recede.

 The shed, which was first opened in 2011, was one of the first men’s sheds in Ireland, a movement that has seen over 500 men’s sheds opened nationwide.